Leon4721/project_three_restaurant_booking/README.md

 ## Security Features

-Café Central follows Django security best practices:
+Café Central follows Django’s recommended security practices:

 1. **Authentication & Authorization**

-   * Staff authentication via Django’s built-in system
+   * Staff/admin access uses Django’s built-in auth system.
-   * Only authenticated staff can access `/admin/`
+   * Only authenticated staff can access `/admin/`.
-   * Staff accounts created via `createsuperuser`
+   * Staff accounts are created using `createsuperuser` or via admin interface.

 2. **CSRF Protection**

-   * CSRF tokens used on all POST forms
+   * CSRF tokens are included on all POST forms.
-   * Enabled by default via Django middleware
+   * Enabled by Django middleware by default.

 3. **Password Security**

-   * Passwords hashed using Django’s default password hasher
+   * Passwords are hashed using Django’s password hashers.
-   * Never stored in plain text
+   * Passwords are never stored in plain text.

 4. **Input Validation**

-   * Django forms and model validators ensure safe, cleaned input
+   * Django forms and model validation sanitize and validate input.
-   * Past dates and invalid capacities rejected
+   * Business rules prevent past bookings, over-capacity bookings, and invalid codes.

-5. **Environment-Based Configuration**
+5. **Environment-based Configuration**

-   * `DEBUG=False` in production
+   * `DEBUG=False` in production to avoid detailed error pages for end users.
-   * Secret key and database credentials stored in environment variables
+   * Secret values (secret key, DB credentials) stored in environment variables, not in the repository.

-   * `.env` not committed to version control
+6. **HTTPS via Render**

+   * Render provides HTTPS, ensuring data in transit between client and server is encrypted.

 [↑ Back to Top](#contents)